bewildergeist/chatbot-react-postgres/tutorials/PR 3 tutorial - State and events.md

 - Missing hover states confuse users about clickable elements
 - Poor color choices don't communicate button purpose

-### ✅ Check your understanding
+### 🧪 Test your solution

-- Inspect the CSS to understand how the hover effect works
+- Inspect the CSS to understand how your hover effect works
 - Try tabbing through the interface - can you focus the delete buttons with a keyboard?
+- Hover over different threads and verify the buttons appear smoothly

 ---